 Total project cost estimate = $550 million ($750 million over 20 years)

-Funding is combination of Federal, State, City, and Private dollars
+Funding is a combination of Federal, State, City, and Private Dollars

 - $117 million Federal US Army Corps of Engineers